 The List template is a dynamic array implementation.

-The Belte public interface for the List template can be found here.
+The Belte public interface for the List template can be found on the Belte GitHub repository.

 The List template has one template parameter corresponding to the element type.